ej-hailey/billboard-song-predictor/README.md

 > How can we analyze a song’s words and music such that we can predict the probability of its success?

-Before answering that question, we need define what success means first.
-In this project, we are using the Billboard Hot100 chart as a measurement of success.
+Before answering that question, "success" needs to be defined first.
+For this project, the Billboard Hot100 chart was used as a measurement of success.
 Since 1958, Billboard Hot100 has been the music industry’s standard record chart in the United States for the top 100 songs.
-The algorithm is based on physical and digital sales, radio play, and online streaming activity from platforms like Spotify, Apple Music, YouTube, Pandora, etc.
+The algorithm is currently based on physical and digital sales, radio play, and online streaming activity from platforms like Spotify, Apple Music, YouTube, Pandora, etc.

 And while it may have once been easy for major label artists like Katy Perry, Chris Brown, and Jay-Z to make Billboard hits, data has shown that music is evolving.
-The streaming era is shaping the way we produce, distribute, and consume music.
+The streaming era is shaping the way music is produced, distributed, and consumed.
 It presents an [opportunity](https://firston.soundcloud.com/) for new and emerging artists to showcase their music and make their “big break” through channels like TikTok, Soundcloud, or YouTube.
 In fact, Spotify’s SEC filings have shown that [major label market share](https://www.musicbusinessworldwide.com/slowly-but-surely-the-major-labels-dominance-of-spotify-is-declining/) have been steadily declining since 2017.

 #### BUSINESS VALUE: